Diving at Tabarca Island

 Difficulty – easy (suitable for all divers from Open Water)

-It is an easy dive, we will be at 5- or 7-meters depth most of the time, so you will not have to worry about your air consumption.
+It is an easy dive, the maximum depth is 14 meters and we will be at 5- or 7-meters depth most of the time, so you will not have to worry about your air consumption.

 Arrecifes Artificiales (Artificial Reef)